 When comparing OmniFocus 2 vs Facilethings, the Slant community recommends Facilethings for most people.
-In the question“What is the best cross-platform to-do list app?”
-Facilethings is ranked 27th while OmniFocus 2 is ranked 28th.
+In the question“What are the best cross-platform to do list apps?”
+Facilethings is ranked 24th while OmniFocus 2 is ranked 29th.

 Ranked in these QuestionsQuestion Ranking

 Pro Organize tasks into projects

 OmniFocus 2 allows you to organize tasks into Projects, allowing you to keep your tasks organized in the best way to stay efficient for that project.
 Each task also features summary dots.
 For example, red means the task is overdue and orange means its due soon.
 There is also a range of other dots that can be specific to projects.

 The Forecast Summary shows a quick glance of the tasks you have that day.
 You can tap on any day to quickly see what tasks you have planned that day.
 For extra functionality you can connect the iPhones Calender app, which allows you to also see any other events you have planned that day.

 Pro Excellent full stack support from phone, to tablet, to Mac

 Pro See an overall view of tasks via "Perspective"

 The Perspective section allows you to see an overall view of the tasks you have set.
 It also allows you to set contexts or see things you have flagged.

 Pro Superbly customisable via Perspectives